CRISP: Critical Incident Strategy and Prevention (Intercultural Dimensions of Care)

 Partner feedback

-"The ISANA training on critical incident management was highly engaging and grounded in evidence-based practice, making it both practical and relevant.
+"The CRISP training was highly engaging and grounded in evidence-based practice, making it both practical and relevant.
 It provided clear direction on how our own processes could be refined and enhanced, ensuring alignment with best practice.
-This training has given us valuable insights to strengthen our approach moving forward and the team thoroughly enjoyed the session."
+It gave us valuable insights to strengthen our approach moving forward.
+The team thoroughly enjoyed the session.""The SAIL Programme supports intercultural understanding and leadership, enriching our halls of residence and campus communities."

 Dave Dunlop, Director of Internationals, Pakūranga College